mpoiitis/Parallel-Cure-KMeans-Comparison/README.md

 2b) SHAS for Post-Processing: 2861 ms
     Silhouette Coefficient = 0.35417609259322574
     Num of clusters = 5

 =====================================================

 Sample size: 0.01% - 5585 points

 3a) SHAS for Pre-Processing: 4569 ms
     Num of clusters = 100
-3b) Agglomerative Hierarchical for Pre-Processing: 209.47 ms
+3b) Agglomerative Hierarchical for Pre-Processing: 2212.05735206604 ms
+    Silhouette Coefficient = 0.311 (intermediate)
     Num of clusters = 100

 4) CURE: TBD